brapse/relayer-spike/README.md

         * Can produce route events to different subscriptions
     * Have a RemoteClient
     * can be sent Packets
-    * Have clients?

 Subscriptions (event Monitor)
-    * Produce events
-    * Different events can produce different
+    * Iterable stream of events
+    * Construct datagrams

 Connections
     * ICS3